The Complexity of Distributed Approximation of Packing and Covering Integer Linear Programs: Introduction

 \subsection{Organization}

-\ifx\PODC\undefined In \cref{sect:prelim}, we present our notations and discuss some basic observations about packing and covering ILP problems.
+\fullornot{ In \cref{sect:prelim}, we present our notations and discuss some basic observations about packing and covering ILP problems.
 In \cref{sect:LDD-main}, we present our low-diameter decomposition algorithm.
 In \cref{sect:packing-main}, we present our algorithm for $(1-\eps)$ approximation of packing ILP problems.
 In \cref{sect:covering-main}, we present our algorithm for $(1+\eps)$ approximation of covering ILP problems.
 In \cref{sect:conclusion}, we conclude the paper with a discussion of some open questions.

 In \cref{sect:concentration}, we collect all the concentration bounds needed in the paper.
 In \cref{sect:lowerbounds}, we prove that $(1\pm \eps)$-approximate solutions for several combinatorial optimization problems require $\Omega\left(\frac{\log n}{\eps}\right)$ rounds to compute.
-In \cref{sect:LDD}, we review prior work on low-diameter decompositions and demonstrate a family of graphs such that the guarantee on the number of unclustered vertices does not hold with high probability for the existing low-diameter decomposition algorithms. \else In \cref{sect:prelim}, we present our notations and discuss some basic observations about packing and covering ILP problems.
+In \cref{sect:LDD}, we review prior work on low-diameter decompositions and demonstrate a family of graphs such that the guarantee on the number of unclustered vertices does not hold with high probability for the existing low-diameter decomposition algorithms. }{ In \cref{sect:prelim}, we present our notations and discuss some basic observations.
 In \cref{sect:LDD-main}, we present our low-diameter decomposition algorithm.
 In \cref{sect:conclusion}, we conclude the paper with a discussion of some open questions.

 In \cref{sect:concentration}, we collect all the concentration bounds needed in the paper.
+In \cref{sect:LDD}, we review prior work on low-diameter decompositions.

-In \cref{sect:packing-main}, we present our algorithm for $(1-\eps)$ approximation of packing ILP problems.
-In \cref{sect:covering-main}, we present our algorithm for $(1+\eps)$ approximation of covering ILP problems.
-In \cref{sect:lowerbounds}, we prove that $(1\pm \eps)$-approximate solutions for several combinatorial optimization problems require $\Omega\left(\frac{\log n}{\eps}\right)$ rounds to compute.
-In \cref{sect:LDD}, we review prior work on low-diameter decompositions and demonstrate a family of graphs such that the guarantee on the number of unclustered vertices does not hold with high probability for the existing low-diameter decomposition algorithms. \fi
+Our algorithm for $(1-\eps)$ approximation of packing ILP problems is in Section 4 of the full version \cite{fullversion}.
+Our algorithm for $(1+\eps)$ approximation of covering ILP problems is in Section 5 of the full version \cite{fullversion}.
+In Appendix B of the full version \cite{fullversion}, we prove that $(1\pm \eps)$-approximate solutions for several combinatorial optimization problems require $\Omega\left(\frac{\log n}{\eps}\right)$ rounds to compute. }